Symposium: The Baton Rouge Flood of 2016

 The Center for Energy Studies recently awarded scholarships for the 2018-19 academic year to three LSU students pursuing energy-related fields of study and careers.

 The Center for Energy Studies will host its annual fall event, Energy Summit,™ on Wednesday, October 24.
 The theme of this year's conference is "Louisiana's Place in the Global Energy Economy."
-Online registration will open August 1.
-More details to come.

 The Louisiana Coastal Geology Symposium, presented by the La.
 Geological Survey and the New Orleans Geological Society, will be held July 10 & 11, 2018, at the Dalton J. Woods Auditorium in the LSU Energy, Coast & Environment Buiding.
 The event will bring together scientists, engineers and policy makers from across a range of disciplines to exchange ideas, interpretations and insights on Louisiana coastal geology both onshore and offshore and on associated topics.
 Learn more here.